AUDIE CORNISH, HOST:

 ADAMS: This is Casey Duffey.
 He's the plant manager at Harrodsburg.
-The word had come down from Corning, New York: Steve Jobs will not have that old, scratched-up plastic screen on the brand new Apple iPhone.
+The word had come down from headquarters - Corning, N.Y.: Steve Jobs will not have that old, scratched-up, plastic screen on the brand-new Apple iPhone.
 Steve Jobs wants hard and silky-smooth.
 He wants glass.
-This was in January, the iPhone introduction was promised for late June.
+This was in January; the iPhone introduction was promised for late June.
 The iPhone did come out on time with the glass Corning had never made before.

-CASEY DUFFEY: Now we didn't have the glass that ultimately we used for Apple ready.
+DUFFEY: Now, we didn't have the glass that ultimately we used for Apple, ready.
 But we had compositions and expertise in this area that led us to believe that we could develop something pretty quickly.

-ADAMS: We put on eye protection and go out into the Corning plant and up to the top floor to watch sand from West Virginia, start glowing and melting into glass.
+ADAMS: We put on eye protection and go out into the Corning plant and up to the top floor, to watch sand from West Virginia glowing and melting into glass.

-TERRY OTT: Now, you start to get a little bit of feel for the temperatures that are involved when you stand closer.
+TERRY OTT: Now, you start to get a little bit of a feel for the temperatures that are involved - when you stand closer.
 At this elevation, we're easily well over a thousand degrees.

 ADAMS: Terry Ott is the engineering manager for the plant.
 He won't talk about what other minerals are added to the mix, except to say they're all on the periodic table.

-OTT: The robot will come up and grab it and pivot to separate it and pass it down the line.
+OTT: And the robot will come up and grab it, and pivot to separate it, and then pass it down the line.

-OTT: Yeah.
-And, you know, in this case it's very similar to what the robots that are classically used in the auto industry and everything else - and just adapted for our purpose.
+OTT: (Laughter) Yes.
+You know, in this case, it's very similar to what - the robots that are classically used in the auto industry and everything else, just adapted for our purpose.

-ADAMS: We move to a different production line and Terry Ott shows me a large roll of just finished Willow Glass.
+ADAMS: We move on to a different production line, and Terry Ott shows me a large roll of just-finished Willow Glass.
 It's glass about as thin as a dollar bill.
 Terry Ott, the top engineer, is uncharacteristically reverential.

 ADAMS: Willow Glass from Corning is soon to be on the market.
 And an engineer at Harrodsburg might well go home after work these days imagining interactive white boards in every classroom in the world, huge highway and airport signs, antibacterial countertops in hospitals, computer displays you can roll up like a poster.
-And in Kentucky, you get to think about this sort of thing, maybe out on the porch watching the cows come across the field at feeding time.
+And in Kentucky, you get to think about this sort of thing maybe out on the porch, watching the cows come back across the field at feeding time.